Physical Therapist Assistant

 - The program accepts one class per year with a maximum of 25 students.

-- Applications for Selection will be available January 1st thru March 31 with all admissions requirements due by March 31.
+- Applications for Selection will be available from January 1st thru March 31 with all admissions requirements due by March 31.

 - Individuals who have submitted all required admission documents by the March 31st deadline will be considered for program admission based on a rating scale that includes: ACT Composite Score with sub-scores; documented military service; highest previous certificate or degrees and grades in Anatomy and Physiology I and II with labs and College Algebra (only the higher of a student’s first two attempts in the required science and math courses will be considered in the rating scale).